SaraFreitas02/Venusya/README.md

 To experience this project, simply follow these steps:

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your web browser or click [here](https://sarafreitas02.github.io/Venusya/).
 2. Explore the project's homepage.

 *(Additional instructions and features will be added as the project evolves.)*